amroweh/ss_extension/README.md

 ```

 Note: content scripts are scoped to the actual webpage you are on and NOT to the extension.
 In order to run your extension logic, add a script tag (preferably different to your index.js) to 'index.html'.
 You can also add logic to the '/background.js' file for anything that you require to keep running in the background.
 This is a bit tricky to work with, so for good measure, please have a look at the latest documentation for creating chrome extensions.

+## Adding Options

+You might need to add some options for your functionality.
+This can be done in the `Options` folder.
+This contains an `options.html` and a `options.css` file which generate the small popup when you click on the extension options.
+The logic for getting and setting these options is in the `options.js` file